djradon/public-notes/ar.valid-time-rdf.md

 ## Log

 - t.2024.04.01.11: re-reading this on the plane, I'm amazed how much more helpful and concrete this seems now.
+- t.2024.07.24.13 as much as I want it, I'm concerned that valid time is not existence time.
+  - at the very least, it shouldn't mean birth-death
+    - what if John comes back from the dead?
+  - in an immutable data store, valid time needs to be reserved for "this fact was considered valid",
+  - doesn't make sense to apply vt to (some) resources, because they are eternal
+  - if we use relators, same thing
+  - singleton predicates, maybe
+  - classic predicates/properties might be interesting... valid time properties
+  - you still need a way to refer to resources/entities at a given time, but probably an instant not an interval.

 ## Highlights